Connect with us

 3. It gives insightful reporting and analytics.

-Smart, modern temperature monitoring technologies have robust analytics and reporting features that provide business owners with the necessary data and insights to streamline cold chain management operations.
+Intelligent, modern temperature monitoring technologies have robust analytics and reporting features that provide business owners with the necessary data and insights to streamline cold chain management operations.
 The Internet of Things (IoT) makes that possible.

 Other logger solutions send information to central databases using connected radio signal hubs, USB jacks or tags that can be scanned using Bluetooth transmitters or QR codes.

 Such devices can present graphs of data points gathered over a definite but adjustable period, such as the previous week or month, on any selected unit.
-They can continuously show the average, maximum, minimum, or mean kinetic temperature (MKT), record these data, and signify a temperature excursion with an LED light serving as external hints of temperature spikes.
+They can continuously show the average, maximum, minimum, or mean kinetic temperature (MKT), record these data and signify a temperature excursion with an LED light serving as external hints of temperature spikes.

-These data presentation features remove the need to connect to your company’s temperature monitoring devices to computers or download the information to your handheld gadgets.
+These data presentation features remove the need to connect your company’s temperature monitoring devices to computers or download the information to your handheld gadgets.
 Once the data syncs, in one glance, you can tell whether your cold chain cargo is damaged or not.

 For instance, in COVID-19 vaccines, robust temperature monitoring technologies can instantly capture any documentation needed for audits and process reports in a few clicks.
 This hastens the process of monitoring the COVID-19 vaccines during their distribution.